lamthuyvo/cuny-advanced-data-journalism/exercise-files/installations/installation_party.md

 ### Text editors — Atom

 While I prefer vim (see below) as my editor of choice, many people prefer an editor that is less dependent on memorizing keystrokes and has a user interface that you can interact with using your mouse or trackpad.
-If this is you, [Atom](https://atom.io/) is a good choice because it's free and intuitive to use with its defaults, yet highly customizable.
+If this is you, [Sublime](https://www.sublimetext.com/) is a good choice because it's free and intuitive to use with its defaults.

 I have this installed on my system in case I'm pairing with someone who's not familiar with vim.